kassandraoftroy/ethereum-keyshards/README.md

-# keyshards
+# ethereum-keyshards

 This is a simple python package for generating sharded ethereum accounts where a certain number of shards are needed to reconstruct the account's private key.
-We use Shamir Secret Share over a prime ring so that shards reveal no information about the underlying key until more than the threshold of shards are brought together.
+We use Shamir Secret Sharing over a prime ring so that shards reveal no information about the underlying key until more than a specified threshold number of shards are brought together.

 Keyshard files can be input directly into a process that unlocks the key and spends ether so that no party is ever required to see or manipulate the underlying private key.